Nebo15/gandalf.web/src/jade/content/guides/decision-tables.md

 All cells in a row represent validations in a ```AND``` logical operator style.
 We will return row final decision only when all columns will pass the validations.

-Cells with a "skip" rule will always pass the check.
+Cells with a "has any value" rule will always pass the check.
+You can use it whenever you need to skip one of fileds in a decision rule.

 ### Default Decision